the-liat/project-4/README.md

 The application was built using Streamlit.
 The user can interact with the app.
 Here are the steps to launching the app using Streamlit:

 1. Install Streamlit by running the following command `pip install streamlit` in your terminal or command prompt.
-2. On a MAC you also need to install Pydrive by using the following command: `pip install pydrive`.
+2. Install Pydrive by using the following command: `pip install pydrive`.
 3. Run the app locally by navigating to the directory where `st_app.py` is saved.
 Use the following command: `streamlit run st_app.py`.
 This will start the Streamlit development server, and you'll see a URL (e.g., http://localhost:8501) where your app is running.
 Open the URL in your web browser to view and interact with the app.

 ## Methodology: